triton-inference-server/server/docs/run.rst

 Example Model Repository
 ------------------------

-Before running the TensorRT Inference Server, you must first set up a model repository containing the models that the server will make available for inferencing.
+Before running the Triton Inference Server, you must first set up a model repository containing the models that the server will make available for inferencing.